voyager1winterberry/cse372-01srs/srsV5-0.md

 ## 3.1.6 Design Constraints <a name="3.1.6-design-constraints" />
 Design constraints are conditions that need to happen for a project to be successful.
 Design constraints help narrow choices when creating a project.

-***3.1.6.1*** The system users shall specify the requirements for myTrainer and ensure to understand these requirements meet their demands and needs. <br>
+***3.1.6.1*** The system users shall specify the requirements for My Trainer and ensure to understand these requirements meet their demands and needs. <br>
 ***3.1.6.2*** Users shall specify changes to the requirements. <br>
-***3.1.6.3*** The system managers shall use the requirements documentation to plan a bid for the system to plan the system development process for myTrainer. <br>
+***3.1.6.3*** The system managers shall use the requirements documentation to plan a bid for the system to plan the system development process for My Trainer. <br>
 ***3.1.6.4*** The system engineers shall use the requirements to understand what system is being developed. <br>
-***3.1.6.5*** System testing engineers shall use the requirements for the purpose of development of validation tests for the system of myTrainer. <br>
+***3.1.6.5*** System testing engineers shall use the requirements for the purpose of development of validation tests for the system of My Trainer. <br>
-***3.1.6.6*** System maintaince managers shall use requirements to understand the system and the relationship between its parts. <br>
+***3.1.6.6*** System maintenance managers shall use requirements to understand the system and the relationship between its parts. <br>

 ![Design Constraints Image](Images/DesignConstraintsImage.png)